 Wear loose-fitting cotton clothing.

-Change clothes and bedsheets on a regular basis.
+Change clothes and bedsheets daily.

 Use a mild laundry detergent if clothes or linens seem to be irritating the skin.